chloeloveland/obsidian-backup/Notes/1034 Programming/Graph.md

 - Labelled graph
 	- Nodes, edges can have labels (city names, road names etc.)
 - Weighted graph
-	- Edges can have a numerical values
+	- Edges can have a numerical value
+- Coloured graph
+	- Similar to labelling but typically from a small set (e.g. gender)
 -